chargetrip/clusterbuster/README.md

 });
 ```

 See the [express.js example](/example) for a fully functioning server that exposes the above tile server on a REST endpoint.

-See the [TileServerConfig](/types/TileServerConfig.ts) for the initial configuration options, to configure the cache, connection pool, filters, etc..
+You can see the [TileServerConfig](/types/TileServerConfig.ts) for the initial configuration options, to configure the cache, connection pool, filters, etc..

-See the [TileRequest](/types/TileRequest.ts) for the per tile request options.
+The [TileRequest](/types/TileRequest.ts) defines the per tile request options.

 The above example assumes a postgres database with a `public.my_points_table` table matching: